jeffreymoro/jeffreymoro-dot-hugo/content/research/2018/sigcis2018.md

 [^8]: Parham, Marisa.
 “Haunting down Data.” *Black Haunts in the Anthropocene*, Oct.
 2014, <http://blackhaunts.mp285.com/haunting-down-data/>.

-Which is not to argue against these maps' utility as scholarly, aesthetic, and affective objects.
+Which is not to argue against these maps’ utility as scholarly, aesthetic, and affective objects.
 Rather, I want to recuperate aesthetics as a category of knowing, being, and experiencing that data-driven digital humanities projects tend to avoid, even as we're all painfully aware of how much "prettier" we'd like our websites to be.
 Like Parham, I find much to recommend in negotiating the troubling space between the *feeling* of signification that the presence of data provokes and the *absences* they reveal upon closer inspection.

 And, like Philip, whose work has haunted this talk, I find much to recommend in turning to water—water as the foundation and counter-figure of reading the Middle Passage as data.